Casualty Recording

 Airwars tracking of U.S. military strikes against alleged ‘narco-terrorists’ in small boats

 Following the Hamas-led assault into southern Israel on October 7th 2023, the Israeli military began a major bombing campaign and later ground invasion of Gaza.
 The resultant ongoing war has seen large-scale destruction and loss of life.
-Airwars has documented allegations of civilian harm from Israeli actions since October 2023, and has produced a number […]
+Airwars has documented thousands of allegations of civilian harm from Israeli actions since October 2023, and has produced […]

 U.S. Forces in Yemen